h0lylag/EVE-L-Preview/README.md

 Rust reimplementation of my Python [EVE-L-Preview](https://github.com/h0lylag/Py-EVE-L_Preview) project.
 This is basically a Linux clone of the EVE-O Preview tool that Windows players use to manage multiple EVE clients.

 Big thanks to [ilveth](https://github.com/ilveth/eve-l-preview) for figuring out the X11 window thumbnail rendering that I was stuck on.
-Their implementation got me unstuck and made this project possible.
+Their implementation got me unstuck and made my version of this project possible.

 ## Status